 What if one of the suppliers collapses?

-If you don’t have wedding insurance, you may be able to get some of the money back if you booked on a credit card as all purchases between £100 and £30,000 will be covered under Section 75 of the Consumer Credit Act.
+If you don't have insurance, you may be able to get some of the money back if you booked on a credit card.
+All purchases between £100 and £30,000 will be covered under Section 75 of the Consumer Credit Act.

 Be careful cancelling direct debits

-If you want to take a mortgage, credit card, or loan holiday, or pause a subscription or bill, it’s important not just to cancel the direct debit without first arranging with the lender or service.
+If you want to take a mortgage, credit card, or loan holiday, or pause a subscription or bill, it's important you don't cancel the direct debit without first arranging with the lender or service.

-Cancelling without letting them know could mean letters demanding payment, or have an affect on your credit score, which will show missed payments.
+Cancelling without letting them know could mean letters demanding payment, harming your credit score, or missed payments showing on your report.

 Always contact the provider first to talk through your options.